 What else can I do?

 Sexual harassment training is a critical component of an organization’s compliance initiatives.
-For more information on sexual harassment training, or general employment compliance questions, contact Tandem HR today at 630.928.0510.
+For more information on sexual harassment training or general employment compliance questions, Tandem HR is happy to help you with this process.
+Fill out the form below or give us a call today at 630-928-0510.